abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-1/index.md

 That is an example of a profession where the input and the outputs are highly disconnected.
 It's not based on the number of hours that you put in.

 Whereas on the extreme other end, if you're a lumberjack, even the best lumberjack in the world, assuming you're not working with tools, so the inputs and outputs are clearly connected.
-You're just using an ax, or a saw.
+You're just using an axe, or a saw.
 You know, the best lumberjack in the world may be like 3x better than one of the worst lumberjacks, right?
 It's not gonna be a gigantic difference.

 So, you want to look for professions and careers where the inputs and outputs are highly disconnected.
 This is another way of saying that you want to look for things that are leveraged.
 And by leveraged I don't mean financial leveraged alone, like Wall Street uses, and that has a bad name.
 I'm just talking about tools.
 We're using tools.